shaibachar/shindler/README.md

 # File Copy Script

 This project provides a web-based graphical user interface (GUI) using FastAPI to manage the copying of files from a source folder to a destination folder based on a list provided in a JSON file.
-It includes functionalities for managing file updates, tags, and validating the destination folder.
+It includes functionalities for managing file updates, tags, validating the destination folder, and generating a file list JSON.

 ## Features